malbolger/Recall-n-Rails-LumberJack/README.md

 	- Turn off system message filtering in razor!
 We need these messages for the script!
 	- Do not have other scripts or catagories named the same as these files!
 	- Use a mount or you will need to set movementDelay over 400
+	- Set your bank rune in your runebook as your default rune

 - **RecallController** - This file controls where we go after we use the bank or run from a rail.
 	- What we set in here: